 This post contains affiliate links.

-This is a universal travel adapter.
+This is an example of a universal travel adapter.
 It will cost you anywhere from $15-$25 and is essential for using outlets in many countries.
 Check out this list to find out which countries use which outlets so you can be prepared before you leave.
-Usually, a universal adapter will be sufficient, and sometimes you won’t even need an adapter.
+Usually, a universal adapter will be sufficient and depending on where you’re going, you might not even need an adapter.
+If you’re heading to Europe, grab one like this for ease of use and extra USB ports.
 Remember, an adapter is simply an adapter, not a converter.

 Many electronics are equipped with their own converters.
 For example, the white box on the plug of your Apple products functions as a converter, so you can simply plug it into an adapter and worry not about the voltage.
+Tip: Read the tiny tiny fine print on any of these “boxes” to see what voltage they can support.
 Most battery chargers are also ready for a range of voltage.

 Related: The Best Travel Hair Dryer

 If you aren’t sure whether or not your device has a converter, look for the tiny print that will tell you the voltage range.
 My iPhone charger says its range is 100v-240v.
 Therefore I know I can plug it into any outlet up to 240v and it will work.
 I do not carry a converter with me when I travel to Europe because all of my electronics are equipped with converters.
 If you aren’t sure and want to be safe, a voltage converter should only set you back about $20.